ivanmanan/Tad-The-Therapist/README.md

+# TO-DO List
+* LCDK --> `.txt` file --> Web Server
+    * What is the content of this `.txt` file?

 # Tad-The-Therapist
 Code for senior design project.
 Design project was broken down to two segments\: the LCDK and the web server.

 ## LCDK
 The LCDK does all the speech signal processing.
 It then determines an appropriate response, which is transmitted as a `.txt` file onto the developer machine.
+The `.txt` file is located in the `/lcdk/output/` folder.

 ## Web Server